JohnDanz/augur-core-changes/README.md

 ### Data Structure of createBranch Contract:
 ```
-data ethContract
+data controller
 ```
-The only data structure in `createBranch` is the `ethContract` address.
-This is set during `init()` and should be set to the `ETH` sub currency contract address.
+Like most contracts, `createBranch` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### createBranch method changes, additions, and removals:
 ```